Mareli/AzgathCore/README.md

 Detailed installation guides are available in the [wiki](https://www.trinitycore.info/display/tc/Installation+Guide) for Windows, Linux and Mac OSX.
-You can get database from
+You can get database from.
 https://github.com/AzgathCore/AzgathCore/releases

 ## Copyright